Zimbra-Community/zimbra-foss-2fa/README.md

 Technically this makes Zimbra support all 2FA tokens PrivacyIDEA supports.
 This includes TOTP, HOTP, and Yubikey.

 This project uses an LDAP Proxy provided by PrivacyIDEA.
 So the usernames and passwords are read by PrivacyIDEA from the Zimbra LDAP (or ActiveDirectory if you want).
 And the 2FA tokens are read from PrivacyIDEA database.
-The user can log in using 2FA by typing the username and the password and token.
+The user can log in using 2FA by typing the username, password and token.
+Or just with username/password if the user has no token yet.

-For now there is no separate login screen for the 2FA token, so the user must append the 2FA code to the password.
-Also we do not have a Zimbra integrated user UI yet.
-So for now you can proxy the PrivacyIDEA UI with Zimbra proxy.
-So the user can add/remove tokens that way.

 The installation takes around 1GB of space.